 SEEK OUT SOME CULTURE

 If you’re more of a culture vulture than an outdoor adventurer — or if you just need to counter all that adrenaline with a dose of aesthetics — Niagara Falls USA is brimming with opportunity.
-While out and about around town, be sure to keep an eye out for the plentiful street murals, many of which are located in the Art Alley NF, just moments from Niagara Falls State Park.
-For live music and theater, be sure to browse the calendar at the Riviera Theatre & Performing Arts Center, and, in summer, at nearby Artpark, an innovative outdoor venue perched atop the Niagara River Gorge.
+While out and about around Niagara Falls, New York, be sure to keep an eye out for the plentiful street murals, many of which are located in the Art Alley NF, just moments from Niagara Falls State Park.
+For live music and theater, be sure to browse the calendar at the Riviera Theatre & Performing Arts Center in North Tonawanda, and, in summer, at Lewiston's Artpark, an innovative outdoor venue perched atop the Niagara River Gorge.
 For shopping, be sure to hit the Fashion Outlets of Niagara Falls USA, and the many charming antique stores around the county.

 TAKE IN THE COUNTRYSIDE